 - Installation needed to be completed without disruption to operations

 - Some of the older buildings had a low source of electrical site power

 - The variety of spaces gave a wide range of ambient temperatures from cold spots around loading bays to excessive solar heat gains on mezzanines

-To achieve all project goals, ATS designed and installed JETFLO air induction heating, cooling & ventilation systems in all the warehouses.
+To achieve all project goals, Air Technology Systems designed and installed Industrial Air Induction Heating, Cooling & Ventilation Systems in all the Pharmaceutical Warehouses.

-The systems comprised; Gas Heat Pumps, Air Handling Units (chosen from the Government’s Carbon Trust Energy Technology List), high distribution ductwork with JETFLO induction nozzles and integrated controls packages.
+The systems comprised of: Gas Heat Pumps; Air Handling Units (AHUs); high distribution ductwork; air induction nozzles and integrated controls packages.

-The system design enabled air from the hot spots to be circulated to cold spots, saving mechanical heating costs.
+The Industrial Climate Control System’s design enabled air from the hot spots to be circulated to cold spots, saving mechanical heating costs.

-The Gas Heat Pumps solved the issue of low site electrical capacity and with a co-efficient of performance between 115% and 135% they will also supplement winter heating.
-The Gas Heat Pumps will reduce AAH’s gas usage and in turn their running costs and carbon footprint.
+The Gas Heat Pumps solved the issue of low site electrical capacity, and with a co-efficient of performance between 115% and 135%, they will also supplement winter heating.
+The Gas Heat Pumps (GHPs) will reduce AAH’s gas usage, and in turn their running costs and carbon footprint.